-- (3) If obtaining a firearm, destructive device, or controlled substance was an object of the offense, increase by 1 level. - (4) If a dangerous weapon (including a firearm) was possessed, increase by 2 levels.
+- (3) If a firearm, destructive device, or controlled substance was taken, or if the taking of such item was an object of the offense, increase by 1 level. - (4) If a dangerous weapon (including a firearm) was possessed, increase by 2 levels.

-- 1. "More than minimal planning," "firearm," and "dangerous weapon" are defined in the Commentary to §1B1.1 (Application Instructions).
-"Destructive device" is defined in the Commentary to §2K1.4 (Arson; Property Damage by Use of Explosives). - 2.
-Obtaining a weapon or controlled substance is to be presumed to be an object of the offense if such an item was in fact taken. - 3.
-Valuation of loss is discussed in the Commentary to \$2B1.1 (Larceny, Embezzlement, and Other Forms of Theft). - 4.
+- 1. "More than minimal planning," "firearm," "destructive device," and "dangerous weapon" are defined in the Commentary to §1B1.1 (Application Instructions). - 2.
+Valuation of loss is discussed in the Commentary to §2B1.1 (Larceny, Embezzlement, and Other Forms of Theft). - 3.
 Subsection (b)(4) does not apply to possession of a dangerous weapon (including a firearm) that was stolen during the course of the offense.